Philip of Jesus: Life

-The bones of Philip were brought to Mexico City in 1598: "Annals of His Time", Chimalpahin.
+The bones of Philip were brought to Mexico City in 1598.

-Beatification & Canonization
+Beatification and canonization

-Philip was beatified in 1627 by Urban VIII, and, with his companions, canonized 8 June, 1862, by Pius IX.
-He is the patron saint of the city of Mexico.
+Philip was beatified within the Roman Catholic church in 1627 by Urban VIII, and, with his companions, canonized 8 June, 1862, by Pius IX.
+He is the patron saint of Mexico City, the capital of Mexico as well as its largest city.

-In Popular Culture
+In popular culture

 In 1949 a Mexican film Philip of Jesus portrayed his life and death.
 It was directed by Julio Bracho with the actor Ernesto Alonso playing Philip.